putnich/dict2vec/README.md

 $ ./wiki-dl.sh
 ```

-This script will download the full English Wikipedia dump of November 2018,
+This script will download the full Serbo-Croatian Wikipedia dump of December 2020,
 uncompress it and directly feed it into [Mahoney's parser
 script](http://mattmahoney.net/dc/textdata#appendixa).
 It also cuts the entire
-dump into two smaller datasets: one containing the first 50M tokens
+dump into two smaller datasets: one containing the first 10M tokens
-(enwiki-50M), and the other one containing the first 200M tokens (enwiki-200M).
+(shwiki-10M), and the other one containing the first 50M tokens (shwiki-50M).
+The full Wikipedia contains around 130M tokens.
 We report the following filesizes:

-  * enwiki-50M: 296MB
+  * shwiki-10M:  65.5MB
-  * enwiki-200M: 1.16GB
+  * shwiki-50M: 325.1MB
-  * enwiki-full: 26GB
+  * shwiki-full: 863.1MB

 Cite this paper